dojo/dojo.io/site/source/tutorials/1060_data_driven_widgets/index.md

 {% instruction 'Add the following skeleton to `List.ts`:' %}

-{% include_codefile 'demo/finished/biz-e-corp/src/widgets/List.ts' lines:1-3,6,7-8,12-17,27-28,35-37 %}
+{% include_codefile 'demo/finished/biz-e-corp/src/widgets/List.ts' lines:1-2,5-6,10,11-12,24-25,32-34 %}

-This code lays the base foundation for a themed Dojo 2 widget: it extends the `WidgetBase` class, it uses the `ThemedMixin`, and it defines a `render` method that returns a virtual DOM.
+This code lays the base foundation for a standard Dojo 2 widget: it extends the `WidgetBase` class and it defines a `render` method that returns a virtual DOM.
 The next step is to import a Dojo 2 `TextInput` and use it inside the `List`.

 {% instruction 'Import `TextInput` into `List.ts`:' %}

-{% include_codefile 'demo/finished/biz-e-corp/src/widgets/List.ts' lines:4 %}
+{% include_codefile 'demo/finished/biz-e-corp/src/widgets/List.ts' lines:3 %}

 {% instruction 'Update the `ListProperties` interface so that a `value` and an `onInput` callback can be passed into the `List`:' %}

-{% include_codefile 'demo/finished/biz-e-corp/src/widgets/List.ts' lines:8,10-12 %}
+{% include_codefile 'demo/finished/biz-e-corp/src/widgets/List.ts' lines:6,8-10 %}

 The next step in creating an initial filterable list widget is to update its `render` method to define a `TextInput` using the `w` module.